csantanapr/openwhisk-demos/db2Action/README.md

-# DashDB with OpenWhisk
+# DB2 with OpenWhisk

 OpenWhisk has a limit of 48MB for zip actions
-The npm package for dashb `ibm_db` it's too large (~80MB) and makes the action zip too large.
+The npm package for dashb `ibm_db` it's too large (~80MB) and makes the action zip go over the limit.

 Gladly OpenWhisk supports Docker Actions.
 You can upload a docker image to docker hub and then create an action that uses this image.